ivoa/cosmopterix/docker/pgsql/HOWTO.md

 ```

 The entry point script checks for a `/database.config` script file
 at startup.
-If the config file is found it is run using the bash shell
+If the config file is found it is executed using the
-`source` command.
+bash `source` command.

-This can be used to set some environment variables at the begining
+This provides a method for setting environment variables at the
+begining of the initialization process which can then be used  by
-to be uused by the rest of the entrypoint script.
+the rest of the entrypoint script.

 * The entry point script uses `adminuser` and `adminpass` environment
-variables to configure the database server admin account.
+variables to configure the server admin account.
 * The entry point script uses `databasename` `databaseuser` and `databasepass`
 environment variables to configure the new database.
-* If the values are not specified then random default values are generated.
+* If the user names and passwords are not specified then random default

-You can use the Docker `--volume` option to mount a local file as `/database.config` inside the container.
+values are generated.

 ```
     #